alesssia/short_intro_stats/short_intro_stats.md

 <span style="display:block; height:50px;"></span>

 - Understanding how to move from empirical to theoretical distributions
-- Be able to calculate point and interval estimates (confidence intervals)
+- Be able to calculate and interpret point and interval estimates (confidence intervals)

 ---